rawitat/gtypist_lessons/programming_quotes.typ

 S:The great thing about Object-Oriented code is that it can make small, :simple problems look like a large, complex ones.

+I:Lasse Petersen
+S:"Eiffel: The Programming Language" is certainly by far the most expensive piece :of fiction on my bookshelf.
+Excellent, entertaining fiction, but it remains :fiction nevertheless.

+I:Ed Yourdon
+S:A system composed of 100,000 lines of C++ is not be sneezed at, but we don't :have that much trouble developing 100,000 lines of COBOL today.
+The real test :of OOP will come when systems of 1 to 10 million lines of code are developed.

 I:phluid
 S:I won't program in Java anymore.
 I'm not Marxist and don't believe in classes.